bitfwdcommunity/Gitgrant-bitfwd-community/ThePopup.md

 The Popup - Season Two

-Hot off a successful Pilot, we are back for Season Two of The Popup - 5 Episodes of our Art & Music show hosted by DAOrecords founder Vandal that will take place on a bi-weekly basis in the 3D virtual world known as Cryptovoxels.
+Hot off a successful Pilot, we are back for Season Two of The Popup - 5 Episodes of our Art & Music show hosted by DAOrecords founder Vandal that will take place on a fortnightly basis in the 3D virtual world known as Cryptovoxels.

-Each Episode will features 5 stellar musical pieces by 5 musicians complete with limited edition collectibles, exclusively designed by a visual artist collaborator and available for purchase Online and at the venue.
-The whole season will end up featuring 25 musicians/songs & 5 visual artists!
+Each Episode will feature 5 stellar musical pieces complete with limited edition collectibles, exclusively designed by a visual artist collaborator and available for purchase online and at the venue.
+The season will feature a total of 25 musicians & 5 visual artists!

-With limited edition audio NFTs on their way soon, we are very excited to add them to our collection of NFTS on sale in the upcoming Season Two of the Popup!
+With limited edition audio NFTs on their way soon, we are very excited to add them to our collection of NFTs on sale in the upcoming Season Two of the Popup!

 Pioneering the space, DAOrecords is on a mission to democratize the Music Industry through adoption of decentralized web technology.
 We invite you to join us on our journey of empowering communities worldwide through music, art and culture.